Sidney Reilly: Execution

 During OGPU interrogation, Reilly prevaricated about his personal background and maintained his charade of being a British subject born in Clonmel, Ireland.
 Although he did not abjure his allegiance to the United Kingdom, he also did not reveal any intelligence matters.
 While facing such daily interrogation, Reilly kept a diary in his cell of tiny handwritten notes on cigarette papers, which he hid in the plasterwork of a cell wall.
 While his Soviet captors were interrogating Reilly, he, in turn, was analysing and documenting their techniques.
 The diary contained a detailed record of OGPU interrogation techniques, and Reilly was understandably confident that such unique documentation would, if he escaped, be of interest to the British SIS.
 After Reilly's death, Soviet guards discovered the diary in Reilly's cell, and photographic enhancements were made by OGPU technicians.

 The OGPU executed Reilly in a forest near Moscow on Thursday, 5 November 1925.
 Eyewitness Boris Gudz claimed the execution was supervised by an OGPU officer, Grigory Feduleev, while another OGPU officer, Grigory Syroezhkin, fired the final shot into Reilly's chest.
 Gudz also confirmed that the order to kill Reilly came directly from Stalin.
 Within months after his execution, British and American press carried an obituary notice: "REILLY—On the 28th of September, killed near the village of Allekul, Russia, by S. R. U. Troops.
 Captain Sidney George Reilly, M. C., beloved husband of Pepita Reilly."
-Two months later, on 17 January 1926, The New York Times reprinted this obituary notice and, citing unnamed sources in the intelligence community, the paper asserted that Reilly had been somehow involved in the ongoing scandal of the Zinoviev letter, a fraudulent document published by the British Daily Mail newspaper a year prior during the general election in 1924.
+Two months later, on 17 January 1926, The New York Times reprinted this obituary notice and, citing unnamed sources in the intelligence community, the paper asserted that Reilly had been somehow involved in the ongoing scandal of the Zinoviev letter, a fraudulent document published by the British Daily Mail newspaper a year prior, in October 1924, during the general election campaign.

 After Reilly's death, there were various rumours about his survival; Reilly's wife, Pepita Bobadilla, claimed to possess evidence indicating that Reilly was still alive as late as 1932.
 Others speculated that the unscrupulous Reilly had defected to the opposition, becoming an adviser to Soviet intelligence.
 (Note: The persistent myth of Reilly as a Soviet double agent originates in idle speculation made by Dewitt C. Poole, the former U.S. Consul-General in Russia, in September 1918.
 Both R. H. Bruce Lockhart and George Hill rejected Poole's speculation.
 In 1992, OGPU records regarding Reilly's interrogation and execution confirmed he was not a double agent.)
-Despite such unfavourable rumours the international press quickly turned Reilly into a household name, lauding him as a masterful spy and chronicling his many espionage adventures with numerous embellishments.
+Despite such unfavourable rumours, the international press quickly turned Reilly into a household name, lauding him as a masterful spy and chronicling his many espionage adventures with numerous embellishments.
 Contemporary newspapers dubbed him "the greatest spy in history" and "the Scarlet Pimpernel of Red Russia".
-In May 1931, The London Evening Standard published an illustrated serial headlined "Master Spy", sensationalising his many exploits as well as outright inventing others..
+In May 1931, the London Evening Standard published an illustrated serial headlined "Master Spy", sensationalising his many exploits as well as outright inventing others.